 - Apple Inc. did not have any prepaid expenses.

 - Apple.
 Inc. has vendor non-trade receivables of $ 17,799 Mn in 2017 which increased to $ 25,809 Mn in 2018.

 - Apple Inc.’s other current assets decreased from $ 13,936 Mn in 2017 to $ 12,087 Mn in 2018.

 Current assets are an important part of the assets for the Company to remain liquid.
 They provide short-term funding to the Company for running operations on a daily basis and also to pay off their short-term liabilities (if any).
 A Company with higher current assets is generally stable and liquid.

-This has been a guide to Current Assets List.
-Here we provide the overview and explanation of Current Assets reported on balance sheet along with a practical example of Apple Inc. You can learn more about financing from the following articles –
+This has been a guide to the Current Assets List.
+Here we provide the overview and explanation of Current Assets reported on the balance sheet along with a practical example of Apple Inc. You can learn more about financing from the following articles –